mkb2091/blockconvert/README.md

 [DNS Response Policy Zone(RPZ) format](https://raw.githubusercontent.com/mkb2091/blockconvert/master/output/domains.rpz)

 As well as generating blocklists, this project also generates whitelists which are used in the process.
-If you maintain your own blocklist, you may find one of the following whitelists useful (assuming your project is compatible with GPLv3):
+If you maintain your own blocklist, you may find one of the following whitelists useful:

 [Whitelisted domains](https://raw.githubusercontent.com/mkb2091/blockconvert/master/output/whitelist_domains.txt)